MLivanos/WorldWrap/README.md

 ## Introduction

-The goal of WorldWrap is to create a game world that appears flat and ongoing, however, behavior across large distances suggests that the true shape of the world is curved.

-For example, imagine you are standing in the middle of a field on a large planet (like Earth).
+Imagine you are standing in the middle of a field.
 The world appears like a flat plane stretching into this distance.
-If you threw a ball, you could perform calculations assuming you are on a flat plane and predict its trajectory with a high degree of precision.
 Now, you plant a flag at your starting point and begin walking due East.
-The whole time, the world appears flat (ignoring any mountains, valleys, or hills along the way), but eventually, you find yourself at the flag you planted at the beginning of your trip.
-This is, of course, because you were never walking in a straight line, you were traveling on an arc stretching across a sphere.
+The whole time, the world appears flat, but eventually, you find yourself at the flag you planted at the beginning of your trip.
+This is, of course, because you were never walking in a straight line on a flat plane, you were traveling on an arc stretching across a sphere.

-This is the effect we would like to impart to the player, however, given that gameworlds are typically much smaller than actual planets, the curvature necessary to create such a world would be readily apparent.
-Here, we pose a lightweight solution to this problem through our WorldWrap system.
-We say that we are creating a locally-Euclidean, globally-non-Euclidean world.
-It is locally Euclidean because, at any point, the player is experiencing the world on a flat plane, but when considering traveling across large distances, the world appears to be a different shape (e.g. a sphere, donut, etc).

-We accomplish this by tiling the world into discrete chunks, and when the player moves past a specified point, the chunks rearrange themselves to conform to the desired world shape.
-WorldWrap can be used with Unity's NavMesh pathfinding AI and can be set up in seconds with the Setup Assistant.
+How can we impart this feeling to the users of our games?
+We could create a curved world or make our game world on a sphere, but unless we make that world truly massive, the world will appear curved the whole time.
+We could teleport the user to the other end of the map when they walk around, but this would be jarring.
+Instead, WorldWrap accomplishes this effect by keeping the world as a series of tiles called blocks.
+When the user exits one block and enters another, the blocks rearrange themselves, any objects inside of them, and any Rigidbody objects moving between them to simulate the world wrapping around.

 <img width="866" alt="Screenshot 2023-06-13 at 2 32 49 PM" src="https://github.com/MLivanos/WorldWrap/assets/59032623/0e09957e-c3fd-4c1d-a7e0-4e04d45881a5">

 The figure above demonstrates this idea.
 The figure initially is in the red square in the center (leftmost image).
 They move to the left and enter the blue square, continue left to the purple, and continue left to return to the initial red square.*

 *This figure was created with accessibility toward people with color vision deficiency (CVD, also referred to as color blindness) in mind.
 Through my tools, the color coding of each square should be distinct to people with the three major forms of CVD: protanopia, deuteranopia, and tritanopia.
 I do not have CVD myself, and therefore cannot confirm this.
 If you have any of the above forms of CVD, I'd love to hear from you to know if my attempt at accessible color coding is successful, or if there is room for improvement.

+Some other reasons to consider WorldWrap for your next game:

+💸 Always free - You can use, copy, modify, publish, and sell any project using WorldWrap, 100% free of charge.
+🚀 Performance - WorldWrap has minimal impact on performance and maintains high framerates even in complex worlds with thousands of game objects.
+🎮 Cross-Platform - WorldWrap can be used on all platforms from mobile games to consoles.
+🚧 No More Invisible Walls - How many times have you run into an immersion-breaking invisible wall in a game?
+Add a unique twist to your game by removing them entirely.
+🤖 Pathfinding AI - NPCs can navigate WorldWrap perfectly without extra effort on your part.
+🌐 Open-Source - All code is available for free on my GitHub.
+🛠 Developer Friendly - From the Setup Assistant that will help you make your world ready to wrap in minutes to developer tools such as unit tests, WorldWrap is made with the developer's interests in mind.

 ### 0.2.0 Release Notes